r0b0t1cu/Tastatura_TS_v3/README.md

 ![Keyboard PCB](imagini/Front_Tastatura_TS_V3.jpg)

+Keyboard PCB
+The Gerber files are located in the production folder.

 Instructions for installing the required key switch libraries:
 Open the KiCad Plugin and Content Manager (PCM) and click Manage.
 Add a new entry with the plus button and paste the following URL: https://raw.githubusercontent.com/ebastler/ebastler-KiCad-repository/main/repository.json